-Best if you have a slow growing business and want to pay low interest rates: Grants
+Best for low interest rates if you have a slow growing business: Grants

-There are some grants available for people wanting to set up their own business.
-Some grants mean you do not have to pay any funds back, others may have a lower rate of interest than traditional lending at banks.
+There are a number of grants available for setting-up your own business that either do not require you to pay any funds back, or have a lower rate of interest than traditional lending at banks.

 Best if you don't mind sharing your business: Investment Finance

-Start Up Loans are part of a Government scheme to help young people thinking about getting into business.
-There is a £100 million fund available to help kick-start and support a new generation of budding entreprenuers.
-Help could include low cost unsecured loans and quality business mentoring.
-There is information on how to apply here.
+Start Up Loans are part of a Government scheme to help young people thinking about getting into business and to support a new generation of budding entrepreneurs!